josebarbamontoya/pu_dating/reltime-ja_tutorial/README.txt

 This directory contains software and code used in:

 Barba-Montoya et al. (2023).
-Molecular timetrees using relaxed clocks and uncertain phylogenies.
-DOI: https://doi.org/...
+Molecular timetrees using relaxed clocks and uncertain phylogenies. https://doi.org/10.3389/fbinf.2023.1225807.

 Four directories that contain the software, code, and control files used in the tutorial of RelTime-JA with little bootstraps method: